Fantom-foundation/Carmen/README.md

 # Introduction

+Carmen is a fast and space conservative database for blockchains.
+It outperforms other projects in the transaction speed while consuming only a fraction of space of what is standard in other projects.

-Carmen is a high-performance data store for Blockchains and manages balances, code, and the persistent storage of smart contracts.
-Carmen assumes a linear evolution of blocks.
-Carmen supports two versions of databases: LiveDB, which keeps the last state of the last block only, and ArchiveDB, which keeps all states over all blocks.
-The Carmen project implements various schemas (currently S1 to S5), including a Merkle-Patricia Tries (MPT) variation as an underlying data structure for storing state.
+Carmen manages accounts with its properties and smart contracts with its storage.
+Carmen assumes a linear evolution of blocks, and supports two variants of databases:
+LiveDB, which keeps the last state of the last block only, and ArchiveDB, which keeps all states over all blocks.

 The storage layer is abstracted, and the schemas can read and write information in memory, a key-value store (LevelDB, etc.), or a native file format.

-Carmen has implemented schema S1-S3 in the Go and C++ languages.
-Schema S4 and S5 are implemented only in Go.
-The latest Schema S5 is currently used in the Sonic Client.
+This project implements various schemas, including a Merkle-Patricia Tries (MPT) variation as an underlying data structure for storing state.
+Some schemas are implemented in C++, all schemas are implemented in GO.

 ***